 An Elusive Vision

 Other editions - View all

-Alec Reeves American Optical amplifiers AT&T beam Bell Labs bits per second British Post Office bundle carry Charles Kao Chown cladding coaxial cables Colladon Coming's core Corning Curtiss decibels decibels per kilometer diode lasers Dyott early electric Electronics engineers fiber cable fiber communications fiber developer fiber optics fiber-optic communications fountains fused silica gallium arsenide glass fibers glass rods graded-index fibers guide light Hansell Heel Hi-OVIS Hicks Hirschowitz Hockham Hopkins idea invention Kapany Karbowiak Keck Kompfner Laboratories Lamm Laser Focus light guiding London looked loss low-loss material Maurer micrometers microwave miles millimeter waveguide million bits Moller Hansen O'Brien optical communications optical fibers optical waveguides paper patent physicist pipes plastic problem pulses radio refractive index Robert scientists semiconductor laser signals single-mode fibers Standard Telecommunication submarine cables switching Telecom telephone interview television temperature total internal reflection transmission transmit tube Valtec wavelengths waves wires
+Alec Reeves American Optical amplifiers AT&T beam Bell Labs bits per second British Post Office bundle carry Charles Kao Chown cladding coaxial cables Colladon core Corning Corning's Curtiss decibels decibels per kilometer diode lasers Dyott early electric Electronics engineers fiber cable fiber communications fiber developer fiber optics fiber-optic communications fused silica gallium arsenide glass fibers glass rods graded-index fibers guide light Hansell Heel Hi-OVIS Hicks Hirschowitz Hockham Hopkins idea invention Kapany Karbowiak Keck Kompfner Laboratories Lamm Laser Focus light guiding London looked loss low-loss Maurer meters microwave miles millimeter waveguide million bits Møller Hansen nanometers optical communications optical fibers optical waveguides paper patent phone companies physicist pipes plastic problem pulses radio refractive index Robert scientists semiconductor laser signals single-mode fibers Standard Telecommunication submarine cables switching Telecom telephone interview television temperature total internal reflection transmission transmit tube Valtec wavelength waves wires